Nonvenomous Marine Animals in ICD-10-CM and External Cause Codes

 - W56.89XS Other contact with other nonvenomous marine animals, sequela

 Since the diver was taken to the hospital following the incident and was receiving active treatment, the appropriate 7th character is “A”.

 W56.89XA, Other contact with other nonvenomous marine animals, initial encounter

-If you or someone you know are ever bitten by, struck by, or have other contact with a nonvenomous marine animal (other than an orca and humpback), you can rest easy knowing there are codes for those as well:
+If you or someone you know is ever bitten by, struck by, or has other contact with a nonvenomous marine animal (other than an orca and humpback), you can rest easy knowing there are codes for those as well:

 - Dolphin (W56.0)

 In the real world of medical coding, the provider’s documentation should specify the patient’s primary diagnosis.
 If the patient sustained soft-tissue injuries, such as a sprain, strain, and/or contusion, the documentation should indicate the type and location of the injury.
 Multiple soft-tissue injuries may occur throughout the body, which may require several diagnosis codes.

 External cause codes are supplemental codes that are not required nationally.
 However, they are often listed with injury codes.